shabiel/fileman/README.md

-FLAP Fileman Project
+Fileman 22.3 Pre-Alpha Code
 ====================

 ## Important Notice
 This is not production-ready code.
 It is provided here for purposes of review and testing only.
 Please do not install into a production environment under any circumstances.

 ## License
-Copyright 2012 George Timson and other Fileman Authors
+Copyright 2012-3 George Timson and other Fileman Authors

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.